Limebee/HoneyDew/README.md

 # Optimizations
 I would add feature that would allow each order to have multiple different drinks.
+I would also like to add a feature edit orders in case someone wants to change it.
+Another feature I would like to add is a way to track how many times a drink was ordered.
+I would have a chart that shows how popular each drink is.

+# Lessons Learned
+This project helped me to learn more about fullstack web apps.